Where law and science intertwine.

 Faculty of Science, Health, Education and Engineering courses

-Select 1 elective course from the Faculty of Science, Health, Education and Engineering
+Select 1 elective course (12 units) from the Faculty of Science, Health, Education and Engineering

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.

 This recommended study sequence ONLY represents the CURRENT program structure.
 Students in previous structures should use this sequence to inform order of courses and current course details.
 For courses in your commencing structure not included in the current sequence, search the course code for current course offerings and requisites.